All of these new words can get confusing! We’ve created a glossary to help nail down some Ivy terms that you might find tricky.

 - Nestable Functions#

-Nestable functions are functions which can accept
+Nestable functions are functions that can accept

 ivy.Containerinstances in place of any of the arguments.